The Fig & The Olive (Blackburn)

 Although we had a hectic schedule during the week on our way back to Blackburn from Edinburgh.
-We managed to squeeze in a late night meal here, and on a typical Friday night it was bound to be busy.
-Being our luck it certainly was when we arrived, since we had to wait 20 minutes or so as there was another family sitting already.
+We managed to squeeze in a late-night meal here, and on a typical Friday night, it was bound to be busy.
+Being our luck it certainly was when we arrived, since we had to wait 20 minutes or so as another family was sitting already.

 After skimming through their menu, I finally decided to opt for their T Bone Steak, as I wanted to try something different as we were having Indian food throughout the week elsewhere.
 I found their prices pretty reasonable, but as it was quite late, we didn’t feel as hungry to order more.

 This was really refreshing and exactly what I needed after a warm day and a day full of travels.
 You can’t go wrong with a Mojito, especially on a warm sunny day.

 This was our seating as we were in our group of 7.
 I felt this little area was a nice spot to sit, with the restaurant logo beside us and a rainforest theme around us.
 As we got comfortable, we didn’t wait for too long for our food to arrive, since we ordered beforehand, which was good.

 The T-Bone Steak was satisfying and filling, although it was a struggle to chop the meat from the bones.
 I certainly enjoyed it, but I have had better steaks before such as ‘Sahara Grill’ and as I’m aware of these guys being known for their burgers than anything else.
 This was what my brother ordered above the chicken steak.
 Serve with Curly fries, mash and seasonal veg.
 The melted cheese made it look yummy, but being a small steak, I felt it was more than enough to have for dinner.